brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 Note: ECS Tasks are immutable.
-You can't change the old definition&mdash;which is actually a good thing, as it allows you to easily roll back to an older version if you hit a big in a newer one&mdash;but you can create a new *Revision* of the Task.
+You can't change the old definition&mdash;which is actually a good thing, as it allows you to easily roll back to an older version if you hit a bug in a newer one&mdash;but you can create a new *Revision* of the Task.
 To do that, click the "Task Definitions" link in the menu on the left, click on your ECS Task (`hello-world-task`), click the checkbox next to the first Revision of your Task (`hello-world-task:1`), and